 Our team is ready to assist you in making your college experience a successful one.
 Check out our 5 steps below to get started!

-For help and more information, Meet Our Team (link to contact lower on page) or contact the Financial Aid Office:
+For help and more information, Meet Our Team or contact the Financial Aid Office:

 Need help?
 Come see us in the Student Union or email us at finaid@dc3.edu.
 No appointment is necessary.
 You may also schedule a Zoom call.
 Various high schools will be hosting local FAFSA Nights as well.